daviducciope/Moko-Sostanza/package/README.md

 #### Errori con gli hook e i componenti di React Router

-Se riscontri errori come "useNavigate() may be used only in the context of a <Router> component", "useLocation() may be used only in the context of a <Router> component" o problemi con le pagine di login o altre sezioni dell'applicazione, ci sono diverse possibili cause:
+Se riscontri errori come "useNavigate() may be used only in the context of a <Router> component", "useLocation() may be used only in the context of a <Router> component", "Cannot destructure property 'basename' of 'React.useContext(...)' as it is null" o problemi con le pagine di login o altre sezioni dell'applicazione, ci sono diverse possibili cause:

 1. **Import errato**: Assicurati di importare gli hook e i componenti di React Router da `react-router-dom` e non da `react-router`: